This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Pink October 🌸

-Les Petits Prödiges will donate 10% of its profits for the day of October 24 to the association Le Cancer du Sein, Parlons-en!
-Go to our website :)
+Les Petits Prödiges will donate 10% of its profits from October 24th to the association Le Cancer du Sein, Parlons-en!
+Visit our website :)

-In France, 1 in 8 women develop breast cancer throughout her life.
-It is one of the most dangerous cancers in women, and screening saves millions of lives!
+In France, 1 in 8 women develops breast cancer during their lifetime.
+It is one of the most dangerous cancers in women, and screening can save millions of lives!

 By Sasha Podgurska

-Pink October is pretty, but what exactly is it?
+Pink October, it's pretty, but what is it exactly?

-This is an awareness campaign for breast cancer screening and the fight against it.
-A call for donations is also launched to support breast cancer research, in particular to fight resistance to treatments, improve the quality of life and health of patients and develop new therapeutic strategies.
+It is an awareness campaign for breast cancer screening and the fight against it.
+A call for donations is launched to also support breast cancer research, notably to fight against treatment resistance, improve the quality of life and health of patients, and develop new therapeutic strategies.

-Today, Pink October is an annual worldwide operation in which more than 70 countries participate.
-On social networks as during events, physical, the place is for testimonies and discussions in order to sensitize as many people as possible and call for screening.
+Today, Pink October is a global annual operation in which more than 70 countries participate.
+On social media as well as during physical events, there is room for testimonies and discussions to raise awareness among as many people as possible and to call for screening.

 INFORM – DIALOGUE – MOBILIZE